 All Guests are subject to the rules of Coors Field and the applicable rules and regulations of Major League Baseball, the City and County of Denver, Colorado and The Denver Metropolitan Major League Baseball Stadium District.
 Violators of these rules, regulations or any applicable laws may be refused admission or asked to leave and could be subject to additional legal action.

 There are approximately 1,000 accessible and companion seats available throughout Coors Field.
-When purchasing seats, please indicate to the ticket seller (whether ordering by phone or in person) that you require accessible seating.
+When purchasing seats by phone or in person, please indicate to the ticket seller that you require accessible seating.
+For online orders, simply select your accessible seats using our interactive map.
 Even though a game may be "sold out" for other areas, there may still be accessible and companion seating available.
 Despite the "sold out" status, unsold accessible and companion seating will remain reserved for persons with disabilities, with the following exception: on the day of a sellout when there are enough seats to meet the needs of our Guests with disabilities, a percentage of the unsold accessible and companion seating may be made available to the public.
 The remaining inventory will continue to be reserved for our Guests with disabilities.
 Additionally, please note that only certain areas will be sold, and there is not a specific time they will be available.

 ADVANCE TICKET SALES & GENERAL TICKET INFORMATION